 From a narrative perspective, the dominant stories in organisations around change initiatives are largely negative.
 I often get the chance to unpack some of these stories in workshops and I use a simple question: What do “they” say about change in your organisation?
-“They” being the every present “they” that pervades water cooler conversations e.g. “They say there is another round of restructuring coming” … that “they”.
+“They” being the ever-present “they” that pervades water cooler conversations e.g., “They say there is another round of restructuring coming” … that “they”.

 The answers are very illuminating, some of what’s come up are statements like:

 - “Bend over, here it comes again …” – this is one of my favorites as it even had an acronym that had become part of the language in this specific company (BOHICA).

 - “Another one … Ignore it, it’ll go away”

 - “We have no say; it’s forced on us”

 Dominant perceptions seem to be:

 - change is something “forced on us” (mandated top-down);